-The Wraparound process helps family’s re-discover hope.
+The Wraparound Program helps families rediscover hope.
 Active crisis and safety planning minimize uncertainty and fear.
 Through Wraparound, families develop an effective support network, increase their sense of competence, acquire new skills for managing the special needs of their child, and have access to the supportive resources they need to build a brighter future for themselves.

-1. Family Voice & Choice - Family and youth/child perspectives are intentionally elicited and prioritized during all phases of the Wraparound process.
-Planning is grounded in the individual's perspectives, and the team strives to provide options and choices such that the plan reflects the individual's values and preferences.
+1.)
+Family Voice & Choice - Family and youth/child perspectives are intentionally elicited and prioritized during all phases of the Wraparound process.
+Planning is grounded in the individual's perspectives, and the team strives to provide options and choices such that plan reflects the individual's values and preferences.

-6. Culturally Competent - The Wraparound process demonstrates respect for and builds on the values, preferences, beliefs, culture, and identity of the child/youth, family, and their community.
+6.)
+Culturally Competent - The Wraparound Program demonstrates respect for and builds on the values, preferences, beliefs, culture, and identity of the child/youth, family, and their community.

-8. Strengths Based - The Wraparound process and the Wraparound plan identify, build on, and enhance the capabilities, knowledge, skills, and assets of the child, family, their community, and other team members.
+8.)
+Strengths Based - The Wraparound Program and the Wraparound plan identify, build on, and enhance the capabilities, knowledge, skills, and assets of the child, family, their community, and other team members.
 Wraparound is intended to achieve outcomes not through a focus on eliminating family members' deficits, but rather through efforts to utilize and increase their assets.